 - Remove any sharp objects by using forceps, tongs, or dustpans and place it in the appropriate container.
 Note that using your bare hands is very risky because the broken shards might be infected by bloodborne pathogens.

 - Spray disinfectant on the contaminated area.
 Let it sit for a few minutes afterward.
 Using disinfectants can kill the bloodborne pathogens present in the contaminated area.

 - Dry the sprayed area with absorbent towels.
 Just like the second step, absorbent towels are necessary for cleaning the contaminated area.

-- Lastly, dispose the used cleaning materials as well as the personal protective equipment.
+- Lastly, dispose of the used cleaning materials as well as the personal protective equipment.
 Make sure you throw them in the designated waste containers.
 This is the last, yet very important part of cleaning up the bloodborne pathogens.
-It is a vital act to dispose the used materials and equipment as neglecting to do so may cause an outbreak of bloodborne pathogens as soon as several individuals make contact with it.
+It is a vital act to dispose of the used materials and equipment as neglecting to do so may cause an outbreak of bloodborne pathogens as soon as several individuals make contact with it.
 Putting it in the designated container is also important so others are notified about the dangerous disposed materials.

 Keeping yourself healthy by avoiding the risk factors of having bloodborne pathogens is indeed an important thing that one should always remember, especially when you are exposed to an environment wherein these dangerous microorganisms are present.